-Internships involving Denison students should be brought to the attention of Career Exploration and Development so that all students have the opportunity to earn transcript notation.
-Also, in order for CE&D to support our employer partners in a variety of ways, we must stay informed of our students’ experiences.
-While no numerical credit is typically assigned, CE&D links with the Registrar and official notation is awarded after satisfactory evaluations are obtained from internship supervisors.
+Internships involving Denison students should be brought to the attention of The Knowlton Center for Career Exploration so that all students have the opportunity to earn transcript notation.
+Also, in order for The Knowlton Center to support our employer partners in a variety of ways, we must stay informed of our students’ experiences.
+While no numerical credit is typically assigned, The Knowlton Center links with the Registrar and official notation is awarded after satisfactory evaluations are obtained from internship supervisors.

 - The experience must be an extension of the classroom: a learning experience that provides for applying the knowledge gained in the classroom.
 It must not be simply to advance the operations of the employer or be the work that a regular employee would routinely perform.